advanderveer/ep/v2/README.md

 - __Well tested__, benchmarked and depends only on the standard library
 - Supports __streaming__ requests and responses

-## Build-in Hooks
-Would be nice if ep comes with a hook that writes the status code based on a method that the output can implement.
-Support both `Head(h Header) int` or `Status() int`

-With that enabled, it is possible to create an error hook that comes with sensible defaults and logs to a provided logger.
-But how to support such a build-in error with the template encoder?
-Maybe allow returning a template itself.

-How about allowing handlers to return outputs that are errors (implement the Error() string interface).
-Does that work?

-The PrivateError hook only handles ep errors (and panics, which are always safe to consider to be server errors i guess).

-## Request Encoding negotiation

-- Bind might be called on a non-nil input that just wants to extract query variables in a GET request
-- Bind might be called with no decoders configured but decoding of the body done with read methods on input structs
-- Take the approach of the standard lib, ParseForm only actually touches the body if a content-type is set.
-Then, what about sniffing?
-- Possibly allow input also to skip decoding with an Empty() method interface

-What is het meaning of calling bind to the developer.
-Is it just about decoding or about making sure the hooks are called.
-If the content-type is set, we attempt to find a decoder.
-But if we don't succeed, do we error?

-Should the framework be eager to decode, or not

 ## Backlog
 - [x] SHOULD be able to use error hooks to assert if errors are server, client or something more specific and return relevant output